jedazard/PRIMsrc/README.md

 tasks within a single main end-user survival Bump Hunting function `sbh()`.
 The returned S3-class `sbh` object contains cross-validated estimates of all the decision-rules of used covariates and all other statistical quantities of interest at each iteration of the peeling sequence (inner loop of the PRSP algorithm).
-This enables the graphical display of results of profiling curves for model selection/tuning, peeling trajectories, covariate traces and survival distributions (Dazard et al., 2014, 2015, 2016, 2018).
+This enables the graphical display of results of profiling curves for model selection/tuning, peeling trajectories, covariate traces and survival distributions.

 The package `PRIMsrc` offers a number of options for the number of replications of the fitting procedure to be perfomed: _B_; the type of _K_-fold cross-validation desired: (replicated)-averaged or-combined; as well as the peeling and cross-validation critera